lgmorand/lgmorand.github.io/_posts/2023-03-26-aks-monitoring-too-expensive.md

 Let's see how you can optimize your monitoring to reduce drastically the costs.

 > This article will only cover the Azure built-in monitoring solution.
-If you are using alternative monitoring solutions, there are not cheaper either but I can't help.
+If you are using alternative monitoring solutions, they are not cheaper either but I can't help.

 If you can't make all the costs disappear there are different ways to optimize them.